4n3m4i1/quickPins/README.md

 In many (notably not all) cases there is a 10-35% memory saving upon compile time.

-Time has yet to be properly tested.
+Time advantages have yet to be properly tested.

 -----------------------------------------------------------------------------------------